Minituff/save-image/README.md

     # Optional.
 Allows for the deletion of the image if the URL fails to load
     deleteOnFail: false

     #Optional.
-Reject this image if the response header content-type does not match this exactly.
+Reject the network image if the response header content-type does not match this exactly.
     requiredContentType: 'image/svg+xml; charset=utf-8'
 ```